adr1enbe4udou1n/express-boilerplate/README.md

 * `vue-loader` for vue components compilations with HMR support
 * `img-loader` for image web optimization (mozjpeg, pngquant,...)

-NB : Source Map for Sass are disabled by default.
-You can enable it with `SASS_SOURCE_MAP` variable, with disadvantage of 300% slower rebuild time.

 ### External device sync (mobile, tablet, etc.)

 You must explicitly set BROWSERSYNC_HOST variable to a valid external IP in order to support server livereload + HMR for external devices.